KrishnaSindhur/scrapy/README.md

 There are two spider in scrape/spiders

-$ scrapy list\n
+$ scrapy list<br>
-quotes\n
+quotes
-lyrics\n
+lyrics

-quotes is a name of one spider which scrapes quotes from  link 'http://quotes.toscrape.com\n lyrics is a name of ther spider which scrapes quotes from link 'http://www.metrolyrics.com/modest-mouse-lyrics.html\n
+quotes is a name of one spider which scrapes quotes from  link 'http://quotes.toscrape.com lyrics is a name of ther spider which scrapes quotes from link 'http://www.metrolyrics.com/modest-mouse-lyrics.html

 the output is stored in files